 Types of accommodation in Riyadh

-There is not a great deal of choice when it comes to accommodation options in Riyadh.
-Expats are generally restricted to living in expat compounds.
+There isn't a great deal of choice when it comes to accommodation options in Riyadh.
+Most expats opt to live in compounds where they are largely sheltered from the culture shock of day-to-day life in Saudi Arabia.
 Apart from availability, individual needs and personal preferences dictate which compounds expats are interested in.

 These self-contained complexes vary in size from small apartment clusters to sprawling collections of villas.
-They’re usually walled, guarded and include amenities like gyms, clinics, restaurants, shops and schools.
+They’re usually walled, guarded and often include amenities such as gyms, clinics, restaurants, shops and schools.

 The restrictive rules of normal Saudi life can feel far away within these secluded neighbourhoods.
-The Mutaween seldom enters and expats have more opportunities to foster relationships with fellow expats that ease the transition.
-Women can also socialise freely inside compounds, and don’t have to wear the abaya.
+The Mutaween (religious police) seldom enter and expats have more opportunities to foster relationships with fellow expats that ease the transition.
+Women can also socialise freely inside compounds and there are no restrictions on what to wear.

 Demand for compound housing is high among Riyadh's expat population and rental prices are expensive.

 Rent is usually expected to be paid six months to a year in advance.
 A deposit of 10 percent of the annual rent is also standard.
-Service charges and maintenance are usually included, but tenants are responsible for paying utilities like electricity, gas and water.
+Service charges and maintenance are usually included, but tenants are responsible for paying utilities such as electricity, gas and water.